mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

    from the right-hand-side workspace) multiplied by the scale factor.
 #.
 The special values are put back in the output workspace.

-Below is a flowchart illustrating the steps in the algorithm.
+Below is a flowchart illustrating the steps in the algorithm (it assumes :literal:`ScaleRHSWorkspace` is true).
 Figure on the left corresponds to the workflow when no scale factor is provided, while figure on the right corresponds to workflow with a manual scale factor specified by the user.